luxonis/tools/README.md

 # Tools-CLI

+> [!NOTE]
+> This is the latest version of tools CLI.
+If you are looking for the tools web application, please refer to the [web-app](https://github.com/luxonis/tools/tree/web-app) branch.

 This application is used for exporting Yolo V5, V6, V7, V8 (OBB, instance segmentation, pose estimation, cls) and Gold YOLO object detection models to .ONNX.

 ## Running